Michael Bennet: LGBT rights

-Less than three years after being reelected to the United States Senate, Bennet announced his candidacy in the 2026 Colorado gubernatorial election.
-He joined a Democratic primary field that at the time contained only one other major candidate, Colorado Attorney General Phil Weiser.
-Bennet has said he plans to appoint his own successor to his Senate seat if he wins, bypassing the primary process.

 Personal life

 On October 26, 1997, Bennet married Earthjustice Legal Defense Fund attorney Susan Diane Daggett, in Marianna, Arkansas.
 They have three daughters and reside in Denver's Congress Park neighborhood.

 Though not raised in an observant household, Bennet acknowledges his Jewish roots.
 He has said that he was "raised with two different heritages, one [that] was Jewish and one [that] was Christian," and that he believes in God.

 His brother, James Bennet, was the editorial page director for The New York Times.

 On April 3, 2019, Bennet announced he had been diagnosed with prostate cancer and underwent surgery later that month.
 Following the surgery, Bennet's office said the procedure was "completely successful" and that he requires no further treatment.

 As of 2019, according to Forbes Magazine, Bennet's net worth was $15 million.